Legal Retrieval for Public Defenders: Taxonomy of Defender Queries

 \subsection{Search Intent}

-We find substantial variation in public defense search queries, ranging from queries asking for specific cases or rules by title, e.g., \textit{"803(c)(27)"}, to more natural language queries, e.g., \textit{"Find me briefs about inevitable discovery?"} to questions about legality, e.g., \textit{"are tinted windows legal in new jersey"} to complex queries requiring multihop retrieval and reasoning, such as \textit{"has Counterman v.
+We find substantial variation in public defense search queries, ranging from queries asking for specific cases or rules by title, e.g., \textit{"803(c)(27)"}, to more natural language queries, e.g., \textit{"Find me briefs about inevitable discovery?"} to questions about legality, e.g., \textit{"are tinted windows legal in New Jersey"} to complex queries requiring multihop retrieval and reasoning, such as \textit{"has Counterman v.
 Colorado been addressed in a published new jersey opinion?"}.
 Overall, we identify eight broad categories of search objectives and plot the distributions across them in Figure \ref{fig:query-objectives}.
-The majority of queries fall into either (1) legal standards, rules or doctrines, (2) search of legal arguments or briefs about certain topics, and (3) a few less frequently used categories.
+The majority of queries fall into either (1) legal standards, rules or doctrines, (2) search for legal arguments or briefs about certain topics, and (3) less frequently used categories.

 \paragraph{Standards, Rules, and Doctrines.} Queries that ask for the legal standard or rules, often for a specific situation, for example \textit{"standard for ordering passenger out of a car"} or \textit{"803(c)(27)"}.
-These are the most frequent and often expressed through natural language or keyword-based queries.
-They closely reflect the day-to-day needs of defenders when conducting legal research and writing.
-These queries often include keyword-based queries which embedding-based retrieval approaches struggle with.
+These are the most frequent queries, and closely reflect the day-to-day needs of defenders when conducting legal research.
+They often include keyword-based queries which embedding-based retrieval approaches struggle with.

 \paragraph{Topical or Argument-Oriented Searches.} Queries that broadly look for briefs or passages about a certain topic, such as \textit{"find briefs about community caretaking"}, or specifically for legal arguments, for example \textit{"What are arguments against consent searches during illegal car stops?"}.
 Having relevant briefs about certain topics can give an overview of the legal landscape and applicable legal arguments.
-Failure cases include a lack of ability in current models to distinguish nuanced legal contexts: Consider the query "reverse 404b".
+Failure cases include a lack of ability in current models to distinguish nuanced legal contexts: Consider the query \textit{"reverse 404b"}.
 Reverse 404(b) is when a defense lawyer introduces evidence of another person's past acts to exonerate their client, whereas the standard 404(b) rule is typically used by prosecutors to introduce a defendant's past acts to prove guilt.
-Embedding models for this query always return results about the standard 404(b) rule.
+Embedding models for this query only return results about the standard 404(b) rule.